-

 - Ministry of Finance: The tax policy unit of ministry of finance is involved in formulating tax policies in Maldives with the consultation from public.
 The unit is also responsible for drafting tax laws and proposing amendments to the tax laws.

-- Maldives Inland Revenue Authority (MIRA): The primary tax authority in the Maldives responsible for the administration and enforcement of tax laws.
+- Maldives Inland Revenue Authority: The primary tax authority in the Maldives responsible for enforcement of tax laws, implementation of tax policies, collection of taxes and ensure taxpayer compliance.
 MIRA also provides technical input to the tax policy unit.

 Within MIRA there are tax offices open throughout the country where taxpayers can visit to file returns and engage with MIRA officials to resolve tax issues.
-MIRA also operates their online portal (MIRA Connect) where taxpayers can file their tax returns and make payments.
+MIRA also operates MIRA Connect where taxpayers can file their tax returns and make payments.
 Taxpayers can also resolve and clarify minor tax issues via the MIRA website.

 If a taxpayer has any disagreements with a tax assessment, they can file an objection with MIRA which is discussed within an internal committee before issuing an objection review report.
 If the taxpayer is not satisfied with the objection review by MIRA, they have the option to appeal with Tax Appeal Tribunal within 60 days.
 The decision by the tribunal can be appealed at High Court and the Supreme Court of Maldives.